-Rear Adm.
-Smith is currently the director, Medical Resources, Plans, and Policy Division (N0931) at the Pentagon on the Chief of Naval Operations Staff.
+Rear Admiral David Smith is currently the director, Medical Resources, Plans, and Policy Division (N0931) at the Pentagon on the Chief of Naval Operations Staff.
 In this role, Smith develops and evaluates plans and policy for medical support to current and future Navy and Marine Corps operations.

-Smith was raised in Urbana, Ill.
+Smith was raised in Urbana, Illinois.
 In 1977, he received a Bachelor of Science degree from the University of Illinois and completed his Doctor of Medicine degree from Northwestern University Medical School in 1981.
-In 1982, Smith completed his rotating medicine internship at Naval Regional Medical Center, Oakland, Calif.
-Smith subsequently transferred to Naval Undersea Medical Institute in Groton, Conn., where he completed the Undersea Medical Officer Training Program receiving the Surgeon General’s award for scholastic achievement upon graduation.
+In 1982, Smith completed his rotating medicine internship at Naval Regional Medical Center, Oakland, California.
+Smith subsequently transferred to Naval Undersea Medical Institute in Groton, Connecticutt, where he completed the Undersea Medical Officer Training Program receiving the Surgeon General’s award for scholastic achievement upon graduation.

-As an Undersea Medical Officer, Smith held various positions within the undersea medical community.
-In 1983, Smith served as Medical Department Officer aboard the USS Grayback (SS-574), Subic Bay, Republic of the Philippines, where he qualified in submarines.
+As an undersea medical officer, Smith held various positions within the undersea medical community.
+In 1983, Smith served as Medical Department officer aboard the USS Grayback (SS-574), Subic Bay, Republic of the Philippines, where he qualified in submarines.
 From 1984 to 1985, Smith was assigned as medical training officer, Naval Diving and Salvage Training Center, Panama City Beach, Florida.
-In 1985, he was assigned as medical research officer, Diving Department, Naval Medical Research Institute, Bethesda, Md.
+In 1985, he was assigned as medical research officer, Diving Department, Naval Medical Research Institute, Bethesda, Maryland.

 Smith completed his Occupational Medicine training at the University of Cincinnati Medical School (1987-1989), where he completed a Master of Science in Environmental Health and served as chief resident (1988-89).
-From 1989 to 1992, Smith was assigned as the United States Navy medical exchange officer, Institute of Naval Medicine, Alverstoke, England .
-After completing his exchange tour, he served as department head, Safety and Health Department at the Armed Forces Radiobiology Research Institute, Bethesda, Md., and additionally served as the Occupational Health consultant for the Defense Nuclear Agency, Arlington, Va.
+From 1989 to 1992, Smith was assigned as the United States Navy medical exchange officer, Institute of Naval Medicine, Alverstoke, England.
+After completing his exchange tour, he served as department head, Safety and Health Department at the Armed Forces Radiobiology Research Institute, Bethesda, Maryland, and additionally served as the Occupational Health consultant for the Defense Nuclear Agency, Arlington, Virginia.

 In November 1995, Smith reported to the National Naval Medical Center to serve as the deputy director, Occupational and Community Health and was later appointed as director in July 1996.
 As director, he oversaw the provision of Primary and Occupational Health care administered by 24 medical clinics in a six-state region.